A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Antibodies are proteins produced by the immune system in response to the presence of foreign substances, known as antigens.
-They are key components of the body's defence mechanism, providing protection against infection and disease.
+They are key components of the body's defense mechanism, providing protection against infection and disease.

 Basic Concepts